jeffpar/pcjs.v1/apps/pcx86/1983/adventmath/README.md

 {% include machine.html id="ibm5150" %}

-This game is available from the [Internet Archive](https://archive.org/details/msdos_Adventures_in_Math_1983);
+This game is available from the [Internet Archive](https://archive.org/details/msdos_Adventures_in_Math_1983).
-the contents of their ZIP archive contains:
+The contents of their ZIP archive contains:

 	-rwxr-xr-x@ 1 Jeff  staff  18688 Dec 24  1996 Adventur.bas
 	-rwxr-xr-x@ 1 Jeff  staff      0 Dec 24  1996 Adventures in Math (1983).ba1